-Officers investigating a number of incidents of fraud have issued a warning to others after two elderly people from the Oakham area were victims in the last week.
+Officers investigating incidents of fraud have issued a warning to others after two elderly people from the Oakham area were victims in the last week.

 Courier fraud occurs when a fraudster contacts victims by telephone claiming to be a police officer or bank official.
 The caller sounds plausible and may confirm the victim’s name and address, basic information which could be obtained easily.

 In some instances, after trust has been gained, the fraudster will claim money has been withdrawn from the victim’s account by staff within the bank.
 They persuade them to go their local branch and take out a large sum of money from their account.
 The fraudsters then send someone to collect the money from the victim’s home address.

 Last week a 75-year-old woman was the victim of this fraud and lost £25,000.
 She was contacted over a number of days by someone claiming to be a police officer who was investigating counterfeit currency.
 She was told to withdraw cash from her bank account over a few days and a courier was then sent to collect the money on two separate occasions.